Halloween (1978 film): Novelization and video games

 A mass market paperback novelization of the same name, written by Curtis Richards (a pseudonym that was used by author Richard Curtis), was published by Bantam Books in 1979.
 It was reissued in 1982. it later went out of print.
 The novelization adds aspects not featured in the film, such as the origins of the curse of Samhain and Michael Myers' life in Smith's Grove Sanatorium, which contradict its source material.
 For example, the novel's version of Michael speaks during his time at the sanitarium; in the film, Dr. Loomis states, "He hasn't spoken a word in fifteen years."

 In 1983, Halloween was adapted as a video game for the Atari 2600 by Wizard Video.
 None of the main characters in the game were named.
 Players take on the role of a teenage babysitter who tries to save as many children as possible from an unnamed, knife-wielding killer.
 In another effort to save money, most versions of the game did not even have a label on the cartridge.
 It was simply a piece of tape with "Halloween" written in marker.
 The game contained more gore than the film, however.
 When the babysitter is killed, her head disappears and is replaced by blood pulsating from the neck as she runs around exaggeratedly.
 The game's primary similarity to the film is the theme music that plays when the killer appears onscreen.

 In 2016, the Halloween Chapter was released for the asymmetrical multiplayer horror game, Dead by Daylight.
 It included Michael Myers and Laurie Strode as the Chapter's Killer and Survivor, respectively, with the town of Haddonfield as a map.
 Named The Shape (after the character's credited name while masked), his Power, called Evil Within, allows Myers to power-up significantly and become stealthy as he stalks Survivors with his Stalker Mode, and become aggressive and quicker with his Pursuer Mode.
 Once he has stalked enough Survivors, he can activate Evil Incarnate, which grants access to Slaughtering Strike, a dash-like attack that he can use to instantly knock down targets and destroy any obstacle in his way.
 His Perks sets a random Survivor as an Obsession, granting him different effects based on said Survivor's condition.
 Laurie Strode's Perks also revolve on the Obsession mechanic, and increases her chances of being the Killer's Obsession, giving her the tools to fight back, and increasing her chances of escape as the other Survivors are sacrificed or killed.
 Jamie Lee Curtis' likeness and voice were not used for the character.

+In 2025, IllFonic announced Halloween: The Game, a stealth survival horror game based on the 1978 film and co-published with Gun Interactive.
+The game includes single-player and asymmetrical multiplayer modes and was released on September 8, 2026.